saadhossain/saadhossain/README.md

 # 👋 Hi, I'm Saddam Hossain (Saad)!

-## 💻 MERN Stack Developer | 2+ Years of Experience | Passionate about building impactful applications!

 ### 🌐 About Me
-I’m a **MERN stack developer** with over two years of experience building efficient, scalable, and user-friendly web applications.
-My focus is on creating smooth, interactive applications that prioritize user experience.
-I’m dedicated to delivering high-quality code and continuously expanding my technical skills.
+I am a passionate developer with 14 months of industry experience in web development as a Frontend Developer.
+Skilled in JavaScript, TypeScript, React, Redux, Shadcn, Material UI, Node.js, MongoDB, Mongoose, and PostgreSQL, I consistently bring dedication and a strong commitment to delivering my best work and applying my expertise effectively.

-- 🔭 Currently working on: [Project Name]
+- 🔭 Currently working on: [ChatLense] - Generative AI Chatting App
 - 🌱 Currently exploring: Advanced **TypeScript** and **Serverless Architecture**
-- 🧑‍💻 Open to collaborating on MERN projects and exciting learning opportunities
+- 🧑‍💻 Open to collaborating on MERN and NextJs projects and exciting learning opportunities

 ---